 You should also use your display point as a digital salesperson by offering people interacting with it alternatives to the products being searched for, or providing promotions on linked products or bundles of products.
 Remember, a better-informed customer is one who is more likely to be convinced to make a purchase – so add reviews and endorsements to product listings to help them make up their minds, or encourage them to consider a more expensive, but more recommended, alternative.

-Try to avoid loud repetitive Christmas music to sell your products via digital displays – this can quickly be a turn off (and can send your staff mad if they are located close to them as well!).
+Try to avoid loud repetitive music and audio to sell your products via digital displays – this can quickly be a turn off (and can send your staff mad if they are located close to them as well!).
 The rule of thumb is that if you find it annoying, your customer is likely to too.

 It’s worth investing in quality, active, eye-catching content that people will find interesting or useful and want to engage with.
 If you are on a tight budget, silent displays, even only showing rolling text over professional photos of what you are selling, can be more effective at making a sale than a brash jingle on a loop.